eth-cscs/COSMA/README.md

 ## Features

+- **[NEW] Multi-GPU Systems Support:** COSMA is now able to take advantage of fast GPU-to-GPU interconnects either through the use of NCCL/RCCL libraries or by using the GPU-aware MPI.
+Both, NVIDIA and AMD GPUs are supported.
 - **ScaLAPACK API Support:** it is enough to link to COSMA, without changing the code and all `p?gemm` calls will use ScaLAPACK wrappers provided by COSMA.
 - **C/Fortran Interface:** written in `C++`, but provides `C` and `Fortran` interfaces.
 - **Custom Types:** fully templatized types.